tanyouliang95/fleet-adapter-tutorial/README.md

 ```

 ## Understanding the Schedule Node
 Recall that the Schedule captures information about other fleets in the environment as a Database of Trajectories.
-Also recall that there are Mirrors, which act as local copies of the main Schedule's Database.
+Also recall that there are Mirrors, which act as local copies of the main Schedule's Database for each of the fleet adapters.
 Now, lets analyse the above services and topics.

 ### /rmf_traffic/mirror_wakeup
 This is the only topic publishing [MirrorWakeup.msg](https://github.com/osrf/rmf_core/blob/traffic_msgs/rmf_traffic_msgs/msg/MirrorWakeup.msg).
 The Schedule will periodically publish MirrorWakeup.msg to downstream Mirrors, which will then trigger a `mirror_update` service.